-If the CMU surface is untreated (no paint or other coatings) there is no additional preparation required prior to installation.
+Inspect new concrete to ensure there are no release agents, form oils, dirt or dust on the surface that may inhibit bonding.
+If present, see Cleaning Surfaces below.
+If the Concrete or CMU surface is untreated (no paint or other coatings) there is no additional preparation required prior to installation.
 If the wall will be exposed to excessive moisture check to see if a cementicious or other waterproofing agent or a Rainscreen system is required.
 CMU's that have been water proofed during the manufacturing process will require preparation with a SM-BT, lath, and scratch coat prior to installing stone.
-Be sure to fasten lath with galvanized concrete screws or powder actuated fasteners (or cap fasteners) or with heads or washers large enough to not pull through lath.
-C) EXISTING CONCRETE OR MASONRY WALLS:
+Be sure to fasten lath with corrosion resistant fasteners, concrete screws or powder actuated fasteners (or cap fasteners) or with heads or washers large enough to not pull through lath.
+Notes: